Worth Dying For (novel): Plot

-At the County seat, Reacher receives files through the County police on Margaret's disappearance, which seemingly clear the Duncans of any involvement.
+Reacher receives files through the county police on Margaret's disappearance, which seemingly clear the Duncans of any involvement.
 On his way back, he kills one of the Iranians, leading his partner to believe that he was murdered by the Italians.
-Reacher talks Eleanor into luring the lone Cornhusker who is guarding the road from town into following her.
-Reacher captures the Cornhusker, the nastiest of the crew, whose name is John, by parking his car across the road which forces John into a panic stop.
-Reacher takes John back to the Cornhuskers' living quarters, and challenges John to a fight.
-When John refuses to fight, Reacher tells John to stay out of the battle with the Duncans and takes his vehicle.
-While Reacher is meeting with the doctor and Dorothy to discuss what he found, Seth and five Cornhuskers arrive, having forced Eleanor to reveal Reacher's plan, and lock them inside, breaking Reacher's nose and throwing him in the basement.
-The Italians pretend to form an alliance with Safir's men to dispose of the other Iranian and cut his boss out of the plan, then shoot them dead and set fire to the bodies, which Vincent witnesses.
+Reacher talks Eleanor into luring the lone Duncan enforcer who is guarding the road from town into following her.
+Reacher captures the enforcer, whose name is John, by parking his car across the road, forcing John to stop.
+Reacher takes John captive and challenges him to a fight.
+When John refuses, Reacher tells him to stay out of the battle with the Duncans and takes his vehicle.
+While Reacher is meeting with the doctor and Dorothy to discuss what he found, Seth and five enforcers arrive, having forced Eleanor to reveal Reacher's plan.
+They lock the party inside, breaking Reacher's nose and throwing him in the basement.
+The Italians pretend to form an alliance with Safir, then kill the remaining Iranians and set fire to the bodies.

-Seth leaves, and Reacher manages to lure his two Cornhusker guards downstairs, where he subdues them, as well as two others when they arrive for breakfast.
-The last two Cornhuskers standing arrive next.
-One of them is the one who broke Reacher's nose.
-The other is John, which disappoints Reacher.
-Reacher forces the Cornhusker who broke his nose to immobilize John with duct tape.
-Reacher then challenges the Cornhusker to a fight, which Reacher wins easily, breaking the Cornhusker's nose in the process.
-The Italians kill the final Iranian as he interrogates the Duncans (having concluded that they murdered his partner after finding him in Seth's car where Reacher had put him) and leave to collect Reacher.
-After getting frustrated after a fruitless search and stopping at Vincent's inn for the night, they are lured outside and killed by Reacher.

-With the Duncans believing him to be dead, Reacher makes his way to the old barn where Margaret was last seen, where he kills Eldrige Tyler, a friend of the Duncans guarding the barn who he fingers as her killer.
-Upon opening the barn and finding it full of decaying remains, he calls the townspeople over and reveals the truth: the Duncans have been engaging in human trafficking, bringing women and girls from Southeast Asia for the prostitution trade in Las Vegas.
-However, they also kept some of their cargo for purposes of sexual abuse, and Margaret was an easy opportunistic target.
+Seth leaves, and Reacher lures and subdues the enforcers guarding him.
+The last two enforcers standing arrive next, one of them being John.
+Reacher forces the enforcer who broke his nose to immobilize John with duct tape.
+Reacher then challenges the enforcer to a fight, which Reacher wins, breaking the enforcer's nose in the process.
+After getting frustrated over a fruitless search for Reacher and stopping at the motel for the night, the Italians are lured outside and killed by Reacher.
+With the Duncans believing him to be dead, Reacher goes to the old barn where Margaret was last seen.
+Upon opening the barn and finding it full of decaying remains, he summons the townspeople over and reveals the truth: the Duncans have been engaging in human trafficking, bringing women and girls from overseas for the prostitution trade in Las Vegas.
+However, they also kept some of their cargo for purposes of sexual abuse, and Margaret was an opportunistic target.